signalfx/lambda-csharp/README.md

   <PackageReference Include="signalfx-lambda-functions" Version="2.0.1"/>
 ```

-The `signalfx-lambda-functions` has the following package dependencies:
+The `signalfx-lambda-functions` has the following package dependencies; your package manager should add these package dependencies automatically to your project:

   * `Amazon.Lambda`
   * `Amazon.Lambda.AspNetCoreServer`
   * `protobuf-net`

-Your package manager should add these package dependencies automatically to your project.

 2. Verify that `protobut-net` has been added.
 If `protobut-net` is missing, then reference the `protobut-net` package as a dependency in your project, similar to Step 1.

 ## Step 2: Locate the ingest endpoint

 By default, this function wrapper will send data to the us0 realm.
-As a result, if you are not in us0 realm and you want to use the ingest endpoint directly, then you must explicitly set your realm.
+As a result, if you are not in the us0 realm and you want to use the ingest endpoint directly, then you must explicitly set your realm.

 To locate your realm: